AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 >[!NOTE]
 >
->If customizing an out-of-the-box index, for example `damAssetLucene-6`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* and add your customizations on top, this ensures that required configurations are not being removed inadvertently.
-For example, the `tika` node under `/oak:index/damAssetLucene-6/tika` is a required node and should be part of your customized index as well and it doesn't exist on the Cloud SDK.
+>If customizing an out-of-the-box index, for example `damAssetLucene-6`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* development environment using the CRX DE Package Manager (`/crx/packmgr/`) .
+Then rename the configuration, for example to `damAssetLucene-6-custom-1`, and add your customizations on top.
+This ensures that required configurations are not being removed inadvertently.
+For example, the `tika` node under `/oak:index/damAssetLucene-6/tika` is required in the customized index of the cloud service.
+It doesn't exist on the Cloud SDK.

 You need to prepare a new index definition package that contains the actual index definition, following this naming pattern: